On $H^*(BPU_n; \mathbb{Z})$ and Weyl group invariants: Introduction

 \subsection{General sufficient conditions for $\rho_G$ to be onto}

 We will prove Theorem~\ref{thm:mainPU} by establishing general sufficient conditions for $\rho_G$ to be onto and verifying that they hold for $G = PU_n$.
-Recall that $N$ is the normaliser of a maximal torus $T$ of $G$ and consider the inclusion $N \to G$.
-As $G$ and $N$ have the same maximal torus and Weyl group, the natural map $\nu \colon BN \to BG$ induces an isomorphim $\nu^* \colon H^*(BG; \Q) \to H^*(BN; \Q)$.
+Recall that we write $N$ for the normalizer of a maximal torus $T$ of $G$ and consider the inclusion $N \to G$.
+As $G$ and $N$ have the same maximal torus and Weyl group, the natural map $\nu \colon BN \to BG$ induces an isomorphism $\nu^* \colon H^*(BG; \Q) \to H^*(BN; \Q)$.
 Since $G/N$ has Euler characteristic $1$ (see \cite[\S 6]{BECKER19751}), the composition

 is the identity, where $\tau^*$ denotes the transfer in cohomology \cite[Theorem 5.5]{BECKER19751}.
 Hence $\nu^* \colon H^*(BG) \to H^*(BN)$ is a split injection; see, for example, \cite[Proposition A.1]{curtis-wiederhold-williams1974} and its proof.
 It follows that the induced map